Sound Therapy: Calming Frequencies for Anxiety Relief

 I always encourage an educational mindset when exploring sound-based wellness technology like the WAVwatch.

-People interested in acoustic wave therapy, wearable sound, or guided listening should prioritize comfort.
+People interested in wearable sound technology, or guided listening should prioritize comfort.

 These methods are not treatments for anxiety disorders.
 However, they may help as part of a wider self-care routine.